 This information is for all businesses and employers across Derbyshire and Nottinghamshire who are having to make changes to their workforce as a result of the Coronavirus pandemic.

-Please follow the advice below to ensure we can support your employees and the labour market during this time.
+Please follow the advice below to ensure we can support your employees during this time.

-If you have already made employees redundant or are about to make small numbers redundant (up to five), please refer those individuals for direct support to Futures, the National Careers Service provider for the East Midlands:
+If you have already made employees redundant or are about to make up to five employees redundant, please refer those individuals for direct support to Futures, the National Careers Service provider for the East Midlands:

 Email: email@example.com or call 0800 9179419